28 window types infographic

 16. Radius Window

 Radius WindowRadius windows have an arched shape on the top half and a vertically oriented rectangular shape on the bottom half.
 Some homeowners simply call them arched windows.
-Because of its hybrid nature, radius windows can be used to either emphasize lines (for curvy architecture) or bring softness (for architecture that’s all about edges, such as in modern and post-modern homes).
+Because of its hybrid nature, radius windows can be used to either emphasize lines (for curvy architecture) or bring softness (such as for the geometric edges of modernist or minimalist architecture).

 These windows add glamor to any home or building and often function as an uncovered transom, bathing interior spaces in natural light.
-Unlike other window types, radius windows can be made operable to improve ventilation or fixed to only let in light, or subdivide the top half to be fixed and the bottom being operable (or vice versa).
+Unlike other window types, radius windows can be made operable to improve ventilation, fixed to only let in light, or subdivided so that the top half is fixed and the bottom is operable (or vice versa).

 radius window examples